Troy-MC/linkpage/tipping/index.md

 ## Characters and Locations

 - Herbert can spawn everywhere.
-    - Including the word “Herbert” anywhere in the topic will guarantee that Herbert spawns, even if you say "no Herbert" or similar
+    - Including the word “**Herbert**” anywhere in the topic will guarantee that Herbert spawns, even if you say "no Herbert" or similar
 - Outside (Frontyard and Backyard)
     - Peter, Lois, Chris, Brian, Stewie, Meg, Cleveland, Quagmire, Joe, Mort, Bonnie, Jesus, Carter, Adam West, Dr. Hartman, Death, Consuela, Seamus, Bruce, Donna, Jerome, Retep
 - Courthouse